koding/kdlearn/guides/ssh-into-your-vm/index.md

 ## Adding to your Authorized Keys

-Next, we need to create a file called `authorized_keys` **on your Koding VM**, paste the previously copied key into it.
-Run the following commands in your
+Next, we need to create a file called `authorized_keys` **on your Koding VM**, and paste the previously copied key into it.
+Run the following commands in your **Koding Terminal**.
-**Koding Terminal**.

 ```
 mkdir -p ~/.ssh